Tips for Financial Advisors Navigating the Transition Process

 • Share the news with your continuing team members.

-The right partner will be there to help you address each of these items.
-That’s why it’s important to choose a partner that offers:
+The right firm will be there to help you address each of these items.
+That’s why it’s important to choose one that offers:

-• Subject matter experts to analyze your business and evaluate your strengths, while helping your business limit risk and find opportunities for future success before and after onboarding.
+• Knowledgeable professionals to analyze your business and evaluate your strengths, while helping limit risk and find opportunities for future success before and after onboarding.

-Having legal support and guidance is essential during transition planning.
 The legal aspects of changing firms can vary, especially if you’re moving to a new business structure or model.
-Engage legal counsel to help ensure you fully understand all of your agreements with your current employer (including any non-compete or non-solicitation clauses), privacy considerations for customer information, and how to prepare and execute all required legal documentation and regulatory filings.
+Engaging legal counsel is essential to help ensure you fully understand all your agreements with your current employer (including any non-compete or non-solicitation clauses), privacy considerations for client information, and how to prepare and execute all required legal documentation and regulatory filings.

 You’ll need to: